dymoksc/spanf/README.md

 The framework prototype offers following core executable scripts:

-* upload_raw_data.py - used for the initial upload of the raw readouts from sensors, for detailed usage run:
-	`./upload_raw_data.py -h `;
+* upload_raw_data.py - used for the initial upload of the raw readouts from sensors, data is received on STDIN for detailed usage run: `./upload_raw_data.py -h `;
 * process_data.py - data processing unit, used without any required arguments (optional -v will enable the verbose mode);
 * process_notifications.py - notification processing unit, used without any required arguments (optional -v will enable the verbose mode).